openshift/training/09-Templates-Quickstarts-Instant-Apps.md

 * It will let you add label:value pairs that can be used for other things
 * It will let you set specific values for any parameters, if you so choose

 Leave all of the defaults and simply click "Create".
+Then click "Continue to overview".

-Once you hit the "Create" button, the services and pods and replicationcontrollers and etc. will be instantiated.
+When you hit the "Create" button, the services and pods and replicationcontrollers and etc. will be instantiated.

 Much like before, the build will start automatically after creating an instance of the template, so you can wait for it to finish.
 Feel free to check the build logs.

+Once the build finishes and the pods come up, it can take a few minutes for the application to be ready.
+This is due to the database setup that this application is performing on first start.

 ## Using Your App
 Once the build is complete, you should be able to visit the routed URL and